matthewsvu/GameOfLife/README.md

 # GameOfLife
- A mathematical zero player game called Conway's game of life.
+ A mathematical zero player game called Conway's Game of Life.
 This program simulates it.

 Cell will die and procreate with each other by a certain set of rules listed below eternally.